nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 {% include rapidoc api_route_regex="^post /api/v2/Attributes$" %}

-Remember the `id` of the Attribute that you can find in the response.
-You will need it in the next step.
+{% include copy-notice description="Remember the `id` of the Attribute that you can find in the response.
+You will need it in the next step." %}

 ## Connector: Test your Request's Validity

-In order to make sure the Request and its items are valid you can validate it calling the `POST /api/v2/Requests/Outgoing/Validate` route.
-The payload contains one group of Requests containing Attributes that will be shared to the peer and one group of Requests that queries Attributes of the peer.
+In order to make sure the Request and its items are valid you can validate it by calling the `POST /api/v2/Requests/Outgoing/Validate` route.
+You can define your own payload for this Request, or you can just use the one below, which contains two Request Item Groups:

+-   one with a Request Item that contains Attributes that will be shared with the peer
+-   one with Request Items that query Attributes of the peer

 ```json
 {